kubernetes-sigs/cluster-api-provider-nested/virtualcluster/README.md

 in the super cluster.
 It preserves the Kubernetes API compatibility as closely as possible.
 Additionally, it provides fair queuing to mitigate tenant contention.

+### Q: What is the difference between VirtualCluster and Loft vCluster?

+Although VirtualCluster and vCluster share similar architecture such that each tenant is given a dedicated control plane to achieve strong isolation, their target use cases are different.
+The difference leads to divergent implementations which impact API compatibility non-obviously.
+Loft vCluster follows a self-service usage model in which a user logs in to the super cluster and launches a vCluster instance from the permitted namespace voluntarily.
+The objects in vCluster are synchronized to the **SINGLE** permitted namespace in the super cluster.
+The caveat is that the APIs that depend on the namespace object in vCluster cannot be supported transparently such as network policy and Pod security admission control that uses namespace labels.
+In contrast, VirtualCluster follows a serverless usage model in which the tenant control plane is managed by a super cluster administrator and tenants normally are not allowed to access the super cluster.
+In this model, there is a **ONE-TO-ONE** mapping between a namespace in the tenant control plane and a synchronized namespace in the super cluster, without introducing any compatibility issue.
+In addition, VirtualCluster can be extended to support multiple super clusters without tenant awareness.
+There are other subtle differences between VirtualCluster and vCluster but the mechanism to deal with tenant namespace object is the fundamental distinction.

 ## Release

 The first release is coming soon.